 If you a gamer that likes to play a lot of games and enjoy the games Sony has amassed over the years, PS Now gives you that option with instant access to a vast collection of games that can be streamed across a variety of devices.

-Ultimately, the answer to, "Is PlayStation Now better than PlayStation Plus" is up to you.
-In fact, there's nothing holding you back from subscribing to the both!
+Ultimately, the answer to, "Is PlayStation Now better than PlayStation Plus?" is up to you.
+In fact, there's nothing holding you back from subscribing to them both

 Leave a comment below to let us know which would you choose and why.
 And stay tuned to GameSkinny for more news and information on both PS Plus and PS Now as it develops.